MSc Strength and Conditioning

 Applicant profile

-This course is aimed at a wide range of sports professionals including sports scientist graduates, chiropractors, osteopaths, strength and conditioning coaches, physiotherapists, sports therapists, sports rehabilitators, sport medicine physicians and physical education teachers.
+This course is aimed at a wide range of sports professionals, including sports science graduates, chiropractors, osteopaths, strength and conditioning coaches, physiotherapists, sports therapists, sports rehabilitators, sports medicine physicians, and physical education teachers.

-This course has been developed to be accessible to individuals already working within the field of strength and conditioning, or those that are working towards full-time employment within the field.
-It is essential that you have access to athletes so that you can effectively evaluate their training and performance, and implement appropriate interventions as this forms part of the assessments for some modules.
+This course has been developed to be accessible to individuals already working within the field of strength and conditioning, or those working towards full-time employment within the field.
+It is essential that you have access to athletes so that you can effectively evaluate their training and performance and implement appropriate interventions, as this forms part of the assessments for some modules.

-You will need access to an athlete or group of athletes to use as case studies to apply the theory you have learnt to practice.
-You will need to be able to effectively evaluate their treatment and training, and implement appropriate interventions as this forms part of the assessments for some modules.
+You will need access to an athlete or group of athletes to use as case studies to apply the theory you have learned to practice.
+You will need to be able to effectively evaluate their treatment and training and implement appropriate interventions, as this forms part of the assessments for some modules.

 Undergraduate degree